LS554/appimagelight/README.md

 ## About
 appimagepatched is a modified version of appimagetool for my own personal needs.
-So far, I have patched appimagetool to allow buidling an AppImage without requiring a .desktop file or an application icon.
-Useful for creating a bare, standalone package.
+It is useful for creating bare, standalone packages as it removes the requirement for .desktop entries and application icons.

 ### Disclaimer
 This fork was thrown together pretty quickly, so don’t be surprised if you run into some weird bugs, or it doesn't work how you expect.
 This is NOT production-ready and I do not recommend using it unless you know exactly what you're doing!